It is my pleasure to serve as the Club Growth Director for District 123 in its 2nd year.

 - Club Open Houses: Hold an Open House to spread awareness of your club and its unique culture in your community, adding new members in the process.
 Planning and having an Open House is a great exercise in leadership and team building for your club, and it also helps strengthen your membership.
 Here are some tips for organizing an Online Open House.
 There are prizes to be won by clubs that organize an open house.

-- NEW!
-Online Speechcraft Program: Present the fundamentals of public speaking to non-Toastmasters over 4 to 8 sessions.
+- Online Speechcraft Program: Present the fundamentals of public speaking to non-Toastmasters over 4 to 8 sessions.
 This is also an excellent way to grow your club’s membership as Speechcraft graduates often join the club and now the projects are transferred into Pathways.
 Being a Speechcraft coordinator counts toward the Pathways DTM.

 - Youth Leadership Program: Bring the benefits of Toastmasters to a younger generation!
 YLP coordinators run 8 weekly Toastmasters sessions with students ages up to 17 years old.